booch/presentations/Alternatives_to_ActiveRecord/slides.md

 ???

+* A bit complex to use - commands, relations, mappers
+  * Have to buy into a completely different paradigm
 * Developers really good at small, independent, low-level composable libraries
 * Some of the leaders of the movement toward FP and immutability in Ruby
   * A bit focused on low-level details at times